GCHS At A Glance

 - Gloucester Catholic is located in southern New Jersey in Gloucester City, across the Delaware River from Philadelphia.

 - Students follow a core curriculum.
 Although remedial and business courses are offered, very few courses are not college prep.
 Students who are designated as “accelerated” in their freshman year follow a more rigorous academic program, consisting largely of honors and Advanced Placement courses, throughout their four years.

 - Special masses and Penance services are scheduled for the student body during the school year.

 - There is a priest who is our Director of Catholic Identity.
 Forty-seven percent of the faculty are graduates of GCHS.
 The faculty is composed of 1 priest, 1 deacon, 1 religious sister, and lay personnel.
-Of these, 24 have a bachelor’s degree, 15 have one or more master’s degrees, and 1 has a JD.
+Of these, 24 have a bachelor’s degree, 1 has a masters in fine arts, 14 have one or more master’s degrees, and 1 has a JD.
 All personnel are encouraged to continue their education through degree-seeking programs as well as professional workshops.

 Profile of our Graduating Class of 2014